-It is classically known that a mirror family for a given family Calabi-Yau threefolds can be constructed by taking special loci of the initial family, which are not necessarily on the Fermat points emphasized by the initial construction inspired by the conformal field theories.
-For more details, see \cite{dgj}, and the reference therein.\\
+It is classically known that a mirror family for a given family Calabi--Yau threefolds can be constructed by taking special loci of the initial family, which are not necessarily on the Fermat points emphasized by the initial construction inspired by the conformal field theories.
+For more details we refer the reader to \cite{dgj} and the reference therein.\\